 Section 7.
 Removal of Officers.
 Any officer may be removed “for cause” by a two-thirds vote of the Executive Board or by a vote of the majority at a General meeting of the Baker Home and School Club.
 “For cause” shall mean, among other things, that an officer shall have missed three consecutive meetings of the Board or fails to support the mission of the Baker Home and School Club.

 ARTICLE 7.
 NOMINATIONS AND ELECTIONS

 Section 1.
-The Executive Board shall request submissions for candidates for the Executive Board positions at least two months prior to the annual election.
+The Executive Board shall request submissions for candidates for the Executive Board positions at least one month prior to the annual election.
 The request for submissions of candidate names shall be distributed to the membership through the School’s regular method of communicating to parents and guardians of the School.
 Any member of the Executive Board may suggest names or seek potential candidates for any open position on the Executive Board.